 We work with peace innovators across the globe to design and implement technology interventions to peacebuilding processes.

-We help organisations take an innovative peacebuilding intervention from idea to pilot implementation.
+We help teams take an innovative peacebuilding intervention from idea to pilot implementation.
 Projects coming out of these programs typically fall into three areas of technology use: data management, strategic communications and dialogue.
-Participants in our programs emerge with a strong understanding of best practices in participation and innovation for peace that allow them to continue to design and manage programs that introduce innovation processes to their peacebuilding work.
+Participants in our programs emerge with a strong understanding of best practices in participation and innovation that allow them to continue to design and manage innovations in their peacebuilding work.

 Applications are open until June 7 for a new fellowship program for people working in the Sahel region.

 “The Build Peace Fellows Program has been an outstanding opportunity, not only to learn about peacetech, but also to have a hands-on experience regarding the possibilities and limitations of using technology for peacebuilding.
 In a time when ‘social innovation’ is a buzzword in peacebuilding and development projects, the Build Peace Fellows Program is a unique opportunity to understand the prospects and risks of projects that involve technology for peacebuilding, and build context-sensitive and sustainable participatory projects that use technology appropriately, ethically and responsibly.”

 All our peace innovation programs share the same core components